evenorog/undo/README.md

 It uses the [Command Pattern] where the user implements the `UndoCmd` trait for each command.

 The `UndoStack` has two states, clean and dirty.
 The stack is clean when no more commands can be redone, otherwise it is dirty.
-The stack will notice when it's state changes to either dirty or clean, and call the user defined methods set in [`on_clean`] and [`on_dirty`].
-This is useful if you want to trigger some event when the state changes, eg. enabling and disabling buttons in an ui.
+When it's state changes to either dirty or clean, it calls the user defined method set in [`on_state_change`].
+This is useful if you want to trigger some event when the state changes, eg. enabling and disabling undo and redo buttons.

 It also supports [automatic merging][auto] of commands with the same id.